• Skip to primary navigation

 Yes!
 Just add a shot of espresso to the mug before you pour in the rose latte (decrease the amount of milk to compensate for the extra liquid).

-Made with rose water and refined sugar free, this Easy Rose Latte uses just 4 ingredients and tastes like a hug in a mug!
+Quick and easy, this rose latte is made with rose water and is refined sugar free.
+4 ingredients and tastes like a hug in a mug!
+Can be hot or iced.
+Option to add coffee if desired.

 Prep Time5 minutes mins